Twenty-Three ASTRO Members Awarded Fellows Designation

 - Jeffrey D. Bradley, MD, Washington University School of Medicine in St. Louis

-- Kevin Camphausen, MD, Radiation Oncology Branch, National Cancer Institute in Rockville, Maryland
+- Kevin Camphausen, MD, Radiation Oncology Branch, National Cancer Institute in Bethesda, Maryland

 - Hak Choy, MD, UT Southwestern Medical Center in Dallas